Spriggan: In popular culture

 Spriggans have been featured as fey creatures in the Dungeons & Dragons roleplaying game since the 1980s.

 Additionally, in the roleplaying game Changeling: The Dreaming by White Wolf Publishing, Spriggans are a type of dark fae called Thallain.
 Here they are characterized as lazy, crude and cruel thieves who enjoy guarding treasures.
-They have an inherit weakness that causes them to kidnap young children as they enjoy both the parent’s and child’s misery, although they never directly harm the child.
+They have an inherent weakness that causes them to kidnap young children as they enjoy both the parent's and child's misery, although they never directly harm the child.
 They are a dark counterpart to the Piskies.

-Spriggans – in the style of the Parkland Walk sculpture – can be found in The Elder Scrolls series of video games, where they are portrayed as exclusively female.
+Spriggans—in the style of the Parkland Walk sculpture—can be found in The Elder Scrolls series of video games, where they are portrayed as exclusively female.

 In the video game World of Warcraft, the Spriggan are a race of fae loyal to the Drust, a dark and twisted version of the fae.

-In the Japanese roleplaying video game Trails Through Daybreak, Spriggan is a title taken on by the game’s main protagonist, Van Arkride.
-The title represents a person who solves morally gray problems— an underground fixer.
+In the Japanese roleplaying video game Trails Through Daybreak, Spriggan is a title taken on by the game's main protagonist, Van Arkride.
+The title represents a person who solves morally gray problems—an underground fixer.

+In the video game Last Epoch, Spriggan Form is a Druid-only Shapeshift Spell Skill, which transforms players' characters into a forest Deity, increasing their casting capabilities and granting new abilities.
+Spriggan Form revolves around Attunement and Vitality attributes and scales on those.

+In the anime and toy franchise Beyblade Burst, the character Shu Kurenai uses a Beyblade named Spriggan (localized as "Spryzen" in English-language releases).
+Across the series, multiple upgraded versions of Spriggan/Spryzen appear, each incorporating themes of duality, balance, and transformation—traits that connect loosely to the mythical spriggan's reputed changeable or deceptive nature.